 Another way to import audiobooks from cassettes

-3 Responses to “Another way to import audiobooks from cassettes”
+3 thoughts on “Another way to import audiobooks from cassettes”

 Being computor illiterate I plugged it all together and no one was more surprised than myself when it worked!!!